rust-lang-ua/rustcamp/2_idioms/2_2_mem_replace/README.md

 }
 ```

-A neat and need-to-know trick in such situations is to use 📚 [`mem::replace`] (or 📚 [`mem::swap`]).
+A neat and need-to-know trick in such situations is to use 📚 [`mem::replace`]⏱0.25h (or 📚 [`mem::swap`]⏱0.25h).
 It allows to swap two values of the same type without moving things around, partial destructuring and references mess.
 So, the example above is simply turns into:
 ```rust
 impl<T> Buffer<T> {
     fn get_and_reset(&mut self) -> Vec<T> {